-In time, Princess Vee-Raa had let the male Outsiders to the kingdom of the Inner-World, which was brightly lit from above and made the land below exist in one eternal summer’s day.
+In time, Princess Vee-Raa led the male Outsiders in the Hoverdisc to the kingdom of the Inner-World, which was brightly lit from above and made the land below exist in one eternal summer’s day.
 “Say, that glowing light source up there must be what old Stagg thought would do me in,” said Metamorpho.
 “It is a meteor, but not anything like the Orb of Ra.”

 “I suspect it is something to be reckoned with, though,” said Geo-Force.